ark-ecs/Ark.jl/docs/src/manual/components.md

 World(entities=0, comp_types=(Position, Velocity))
 ```

-To use the [GPUVector](@ref) storage, also the GPU backend must be specified (which can be either :CUDA, :Metal or :oneAPI) depending on the GPU.
+To use the [GPUVector](@ref) storage, also the GPU backend must be specified (which can be either :CUDA, :Metal, :oneAPI or :OpenCL) depending on the GPU.
 To illustrate its usage and performance we provide a classical Position/Velocity example where the Position updates are offloaded to the GPU:

 ```
 using Ark